Miami ePrix

-The Miami ePrix is an annual race of the single-seater, electrically powered Formula E championship, held in Miami, Florida, United States.
+The Miami ePrix is an annual race of the single-seater, electrically powered Formula E championship, held at various venues in Miami-Dade County, Florida, United States.
 It was first held in Biscayne Bay in the 2014–15 season, as the first race of two in the United States that year (the other being the Long Beach ePrix).
 It did not return to the calendar for the following season.

-In June 2024, it was confirmed that the race would return in the 2024–25 Formula E World Championship, with the venue changed to Homestead, on the road course of the Homestead–Miami Speedway.
-For the 2025-26 season the Miami ePrix will move to the Miami International Autodrome the host of the Formula One Miami Grand Prix.
+In June 2024, it was confirmed that the race would return in the 2024–25 season, with the venue changed to the road course of the Homestead–Miami Speedway.
+For the 2025–26 season the Miami ePrix moves to the Miami International Autodrome, the host of the Formula One Miami Grand Prix.

 Circuit

 Miami ePrix was held in the Biscayne Bay Street Circuit in the 2014–15 season.

 The Biscayne Bay Street Circuit was used by Formula E on March 14, 2015 for the 2015 Miami ePrix.
-The track was located in the heart of Downtown Miami, running along the coast of Biscayne Bay, in addition to making its way underneath the MacArthur Causeway and around the AmericanAirlines Arena, the home of NBA basketball team Miami Heat.
+The track was located in the heart of Downtown Miami, running along the coast of Biscayne Bay, in addition to making its way underneath the MacArthur Causeway and around the American Airlines Arena, the home of NBA basketball team Miami Heat.
 The ePrix was only held once at the venue, as the event was cancelled after one year for undisclosed reasons.

 For the return in 2025, the race moved to a modified road course configuration of the Homestead–Miami Speedway.
 The layout has a tighter corner radius at Turn 1, and a left-right chicane placed on the backstretch of the speedway.

 The layout of the Homestead–Miami Speedway that was used in 2025.

-The Miami ePrix will be moved to the Miami International Autodrome in 2026, the same venue that hosts the Miami Grand Prix.
+The Miami ePrix moved to the Miami International Autodrome in 2026, the same venue that hosts the Miami Grand Prix, using the MIA Loop layout.